avanisubbiah/material-you-theme/README.md

 After installing the [adw-gtk3](https://github.com/lassekongo83/adw-gtk3) add `xdg-config/gtk-3.0:ro` to **Other Files** under the category **Filesystem** in the **All Applications** section using [Flatseal](https://github.com/tchx84/Flatseal).

 ## Usage
-Once the extension is enabled there will be a paint icon in the status area.
-Toggling Dark Mode will apply the appropriate material light/dark theme generated using your current wallpaper.
-If you change your wallpaper, you will need to click **Refresh Material Theme** to regenerate and reapply a new material light/dark theme.
+Once the extension is enabled the extension will update your theme based on your current wallpaper and system dark mode preference.
+When you change your system dark mode preference or wallpaper the extension will automatically refresh your theme.

+## Uninstall
+Disabling the extension in your extension manager will undo theme changes back to default.